The death of Hollywood’s middle class

 Streaming has been “a boon” for writers, says Marjorie David, VP of Writers Guild of America West, the union which represents Hollywood scribes.
 “It’s increased the amount of material and the number of jobs that we can get, and in many cases it’s raised the quality of what people get to write.
 So nobody’s complaining about that.”

 The issue is who’s benefiting most from the boon.
 An agent with one of the major talent agencies explains that the competition for talent is raising the deal sizes that creators can get.
 By way of example, there was reputedly a bidding war between Warner Bros and Netflix for Melissa Rosenberg, who is not a household name but has done notable work on everything from Dexter to Jessica Jones.
-“Warner decided they needed to be competitive with Netflix and do a kind of deal I haven’t ever see Warners do, ever,” this agent says.
-“It was eight figures over three years.”
+The result: an eight-figure deal over four years.
+“Warner decided they needed to be competitive with Netflix,” this agent says.

 This person notes that this sort of thing is going on all over town, with Amazon and Netflix pressuring others to step up to be competitive.
 “The traditional studios are absolutely terrified right now and have been very aggressive about putting people under deals,” the agent says.
 “From Sony to Universal to Fox, people are throwing money around.
 AMC has radically expanded its overall deal list over the last two to three years, from three to four people to a roster that might be 35 people.”